What We Do

 We publish a wide range of publications and downloadable resources for use by members and non-members, and will be further developing the range available over the next year.
 We can also provide advice and information to organisations on issues related to domestic abuse.

 Cedar (children experiencing domestic abuse recovery) is a group work model inspired and adapted from an innovative model of group work for children who have experienced domestic abuse originating in London, Ontario.
 The model is based on core principles that recognise that domestic abuse is damaging to children as well as to the mother/child relationship and the belief that mothers are best placed to support their own children in their recovery.
-Two of our workers support the CEDAR network across Scotland.
+Three of our workers support the CEDAR network across Scotland.
 Find out more

 Nearest SWA Group